arjun921/fmdb/README.md

 Large part of this project was developed during a 9 hour journey by train.
 Spotty internet connection and time constrains made me stick to the skills I already knew.

+> Currently, the flask app has been deployed using Gunicorn WSGI server with GEVENT workers to support async requests.

+*Horizontal scaling* is possible with the current(flask-based) architecture without jumping ship to Sanic or Vibora by using `NGINX` as a load balancer and running multiple Gunicorn servers.

 ### Scaling the whole stack

 Apart from improving service level performance, another way to handle more load is by scaling out all microservices as and when the load comes in.